Michael John Hoban

 Michael John Hoban (June 6, 1853 – November 13, 1926) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Scranton in Pennsylvania from 1899 until his death in 1926.

-While Hoban was coadjutor bishop of Scranton, a schism occurred in the diocese that resulted in the formation of the Polish National Catholic Church in the United States.
+While Hoban was coadjutor bishop of Scranton, a schism occurred in the diocese.
+It resulted in a congregation leaving the Catholic Church to later form the Polish National Catholic Church in the United States.

 Biography

 Early life

-Michael Hoban was born in Waterloo Village in Byram Township, New Jersey, to Patrick and Bridget (née Hennigan) Hoban, Irish immigrants who met in the United States.
-Patrick Hoban was a railroad contractor working on a project in Waterloo.
+Michael Hoban was born on June 6, 1853, in Waterloo Village in Byram Township, New Jersey, to Patrick and Bridget (née Hennigan) Hoban.
+Both parents were Irish immigrants who met in New Jersey.
+Patrick Hoban was a railroad contractor working on a project in Waterloo Village.
 The family later moved to Hawley, Pennsylvania, for Patrick to work for a canal company.

-Hoban attended private primary schools in Hawley, then was sent to St. Francis Xavier's College in New York City at 14.
-In 1868, after one year at St. Francis, Michael Hoban entered Holy Cross College in Worcester, Massachusetts.
+Michael Hoban attended private primary schools in Hawley, then was sent by his parent to St. Francis Xavier's College in New York City at age 14.
+In 1868, after one year at St. Francis, Hoban entered the College of the Holy Cross in Worcester, Massachusetts.
 With the death of his father in 1871, Hoban dropped out of college to return to Hawley to help his mother with the family business.

-Hoban returned to New York City to study at St. John's College in the Bronx.
-After one year at St. John's, he decided to prepare for the priesthood.
-He spent 1874 at St. Charles Borromeo Seminary in Overbrook, Pennsylvania.
-In 1875, he was sent to further his studies at the Pontifical North American College at Rome.
+Hoban later traveled to New York City to study at St. John's College in the Bronx.
+After one year at St. John's, he decided to enter the priesthood.
+He spent 1874 at St. Charles Borromeo Seminary in Philadelphia, Pennsylvania.
+In 1875, he was sent to Rome to reside at the Pontifical North American College while studying in that city.

 Priesthood

-While in Rome, Hoban was ordained to the priesthood for the Diocese of Scranton by Cardinal Raffaele Monaco La Valletta on May 22, 1880 in the Cathedral of St. John Lateran.
-After his return to Pennsylvania in July 1880, Hoban served as a curate at Saints Peter and Paul Parish in Towanda.
-He was transferred in 1882 to be the curate at St. John's Parish in Pittston.
-He received his first pastorate in 1885 at St. John's Parish at Troy, Pennsylvania.
-In 1887, Hoban was named pastor of St. Leo's Parish in Ashley, Pennsylvania, where he established a church and rectory.
+While in Rome, Hoban was ordained to the priesthood for the Diocese of Scranton by Cardinal Raffaele Monaco La Valletta on May 22, 1880 in the Archbasilica of St. John Lateran.After his return to Pennsylvania in July 1880, the diocese assigned Hoban as a curate at Saints Peter and Paul Parish in Towanda, Pennsylvania.
+He was transferred in 1882 to be the curate at St. John's Parish in Pittston, Pennsylvania.

+Hoban received his first pastorate in 1885 at St. John's Parish at Troy, Pennsylvania.
+In 1887, Hoban was named pastor of St. Leo's Parish in Ashley, Pennsylvania, where he built a church and rectory.